robin-thomas/zenith/README.md

 Publishers are website owners, who can copy a snippet of JavaScript code from the Zenith "Settings" page, and then add it to their websites.
 This code will fetch the winning ad (after the decentralized auction) from the smart contract and show it to the users.

-Publishers will be paid only for valid ad clicks:
+Publishers will be paid only for valid ad clicks by their users:
   - User need to have MetaMask wallet installed
   - Need to have a Gitcoin Passport score of 15
   - A user can click on an ad only once